 There is a limited public market for our common shares.
 Our common shares trade on the TSX Venture Exchange (the "TSXV") under the trading symbol "OVT", and on the OTCQB under the symbol "OVTZ".

-The following table shows the high and low sales prices (in Canadian dollars) of our common shares as reported by the TSXV for the periods indicated (post 15 to 1 reverse split December 2011).
+The following table shows the high and low sales prices (in Canadian dollars) of our common shares as reported by the TSXV for the periods indicated.

 TSX (Symbol "OVT")